nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 * ~Finish adding graphical components.~
 * ~Start adding audio to the game.~
 * Refine the game and test it for bugs
+* Adjust values depending on desired game-flow (bullet speed, spawning speed, etc)
+* Begin uploading it to **openprocessing.org** and test it there to fix any compatibility issues.
 * Write down a *'report'* of how our game meets the ICS4U expecations
+* Do interview portion...

 ## Mechanics To do list
 * ~Work on Game class~